Dleavenworth/web-music-player/README.md

 ### https://web-music-player.herokuapp.com

 ## Project description and components
 This project is a simple web based music player.
 It is written in JavaScript, using Node.js, Express, and MongoDB on the backend, and React.js for the frontend.
-The project is provided as an Electron app, however it can be run as an in browser app.

 ## Making locally
 To make this project locally clone the main branch and ```$ npm i``` then ```$ npm start```

 ## Hosted
-The project is currently hosted at: https://web-music-player.herokuapp.com
+The project is currently hosted at: https://web-music-player.herokuapp.com.
+This website is hosting the version of the application on the main (this) branch, this code will be outdated as most of the work is currently being on the functional-refactor branch.